Feel free to search our website, in particular for our Crew Advice Form. It saves a lot of heartache and headaches later.

 It also highlights the question of how we, as the vessel owner, ensure legal protection when operating in foreign jurisdictions under such circumstances.
 These scenarios can, and are accounted for in advance through clear documentation and agreed procedure.

 An agreement that covers every scenario is not what we are trying to achieve here.
-There are however a few topics that can be rounded into a few questions, that covers legal duty of care and responsibility by the vessel owner.
+There are, however, a few topics that can be rounded into a few questions that cover the legal duty of care and responsibility by the vessel owner.

 The document addresses (beyond hearsay) questions such as: